 As adults your innate resilience is not fixed, and can be built up.
-And this is something that you will want to do because resilience is a valuable life skill which has the ability to transform the quality of your life.
-Resilience enables us to develop mechanisms for protection against experiences which could be overwhelming, that might otherwise have lead to a prolonged nose-dive into relapse.
+Build up your resilience!
+It’s a valuable character trait, which has the ability to transform the quality of your life.

 2. Resilience can compensate for screw-ups

-The buffering that resilience affords us comes from it being protective.
+Resilience is protective, and buffers us from bad choices.
 It’s got your back, it has you covered.
-Good resilience can compensate for the failure to look ahead that result in poor contingencies.
-And then subsequently finding yourself in a non-ideal situation, with your mood or sobriety compromised.
-But by being resilient you are able to bounce-back quickly, and return to your core routine.
-So that disruption didn’t progress into a major or protracted derailment of your mood or sobriety.
+Good resilience can compensate for the failure to look ahead, and for not having contingencies in place.
+Because without contingencies your silly mistake could mean your mood or sobriety is challenged.
+But by being resilient you can bounce back quickly, and return to your core routine.
+So, that screw-up didn’t progress into a major derailment of your mood or sobriety.

-Resilience will also compensate for the weak foundation that an unhealthy lifestyle creates.
-Those late nights, processed food, or lack of exercise are not conducive to feeling good physically or psychologically – meaning you’d find yourself more prone to stress or getting lost in dramas and sagas.
-Whilst you can’t expect to advance in your recovery if you have destructive lifestyle habits, being resilient can keep the dam from breaking.
-Instead you’ll be able to dust yourself down, move on, get back on the program quickly.
+Resilience will also compensate for the weak foundation of an unhealthy lifestyle.
+The late nights, processed food, or lack of exercise are not conducive to good mental wellbeing – you’ll be more prone to stress, or getting caught up in dramas and sagas.
+You can’t advance in your recovery if you have destructive lifestyle habits.
+But, if you are resilient and venture into a period of poor choices, the dam won’t break.
+Instead, you’ll dust yourself down, move on, and get back on the program quickly.

 3. Resilience reminds you I-Can-Do-This!!

-Perhaps where resilience has its greatest impact is on your psychological wellbeing.
-Whenever you get a couple of days of being on track under your belt your self-confidence goes up.
-There is a positive feedback loop between each successful bounce-back and your feeling of I-Can-Do-This!.
+Resilience’s greatest impact is on our psychological wellbeing, in my belief.
+Your self-confidence goes up whenever you get a couple of days of being on track, under your belt.
+There is positive feedback between each successful bounce-back and the feeling of I-Can-Do-This!

 You’ll be saying: “Wow, a couple of days ago I was lost in the depths of depression – now I feel like I’m doing OK, and I can do this.”

-The little confidence boosts that arise from each success, add up.
-I call those little successes “half-a-percents”.
-Life improves as those little half-percents accrue, because life gets easier when you believe in your abilities.
+The small confidence boosts arising from each success add up.
+I call those little successes: “half-a-percents”.
+Life improves as those half-a-percents accrue, because life gets easier when you believe in your abilities.

 4. Resilience helps you to like yourself

-Resilience is the route to liking yourself through its positive influence on your bruised and tattered self-esteem.
+Resilience helps you to like yourself, by having a positive influence on your tattered self-esteem.
 Low self-esteem is endemic in addiction and depression.
-It’s a risk factor for both conditions, as well as being exacerbated when depression and addiction symptoms take hold.
+It’s a risk factor for both conditions, and is exacerbated when depression and addiction symptoms take hold.

-It’s possible to escape the low self-esteem pit, because self-esteem is directly proportional to what you do.
+Self-esteem is directly proportional to what you do, thereby giving you a way to escape the low self-esteem pit.
 Every time you learn a new skill, your self-esteem goes up a little.
 Every time you achieve something, your self-esteem goes up a little.
-And equally… every time you successfully bounce-back from a low place and get back on-track your self-esteem goes up a little.
+And equally… every time you successfully bounce-back from a low place and get back on-track, your self-esteem goes up a little.

 Don’t undervalue the importance of each small success.
 It is through them that you will develop a gentle pride which tells you that you’re OK – and you can do this.

-So this is why Resilience is the superpower people prone to depression and addiction need to most work on.
-I hope that you can see how important it is.
+I hope I have convinced you why resilience is a superpower people, which prone to depression and addiction most need work on.
 A future article will feature the many ways that you can build your resilience.

 Take good care of yourself